 Exporting metrics, logs, and traces

 Akka supports exporting metrics, logs, and traces to a variety of different destinations for reporting, long term storage and alerting.
-Metrics, logs, and traces can either by exported to the same location, by configuring a default exporter, or to different locations by configuring separate logging, metrics, and tracing exporters.
-Only one exporter for each may be configured.
+Metrics, logs, and traces can either be exported to the same location, by configuring default exporters, or to different locations by configuring separate logging, metrics, and tracing exporters.
+Multiple exporters can be configured for each category, allowing you to send the same data to multiple destinations simultaneously.

 Observability configuration is configured per Akka project.
 All services in that project will use the same observability config.
 Configuration can either be done by specifying an observability descriptor, or by running CLI commands.